Cerberus1912/forgotten-library-codex/_workers/apophis.md

 ---
-layout: page
+layout: worker
+title: "Pursuer Apophis"
-title: Pursuer Apophis – Master of the Nyx
+codename: "Master of the Nyx"
-permalink: /forgotten-library-codex/workers/apophis/
+permalink: /workers/apophis/
 ---

 # 🌑 Pursuer Apophis – Master of the Nyx